xebia-functional/fetch/docs/src/main/tut/docs.md

 ## Batch execution strategy

 In the presence of multiple concurrent batches, we can choose between a sequential or parallel execution strategy.
-By default they will be run in parallel, but you can tweak it by overriding `DataSource#batchExection`.
+By default batches will be run in parallel, but you can tweak this behaviour by overriding `DataSource#batchExection`.

 ```tut:silent
 implicit object SequentialUserSource extends DataSource[UserId, User]{